KNOW YOUR NAVIGATION BEFORE YOU NAVIGATE

-On critical navigation rule you need to know and comply with is Rule 5, which states, “Every vessel shall at all times maintain a proper lookout by sight and hearing, as well as by all available means appropriate in the prevailing circumstances and conditions, so as to make a full appraisal of the situation and of the risk of collision.”
+One critical navigation rule you need to know and comply with is rule 5, which states, “Every vessel shall at all times maintain a proper lookout by sight and hearing, as well as by all available means appropriate in the prevailing circumstances and conditions, so as to make a full appraisal of the situation and of the risk of collision.”

 Boating is serious fun.
 We’ve provided a variety of advocate tools and outreach methods, choose what works best for you and your community.

-- Visit spread the word for easy outreach through personal social media outlets and boating forums.
+- Visit and spread the word for easy outreach through personal social media outlets and boating forums.